Formulas, Functional Groups & the Naming of Organic Compounds (Cambridge (CIE) A Level Chemistry): Exam Questions

 CH3CH(NH2)CO2H

-Complete Table 1.1 by writing the systematic name for each compound.
+Complete Table 1.1 by stating the systematic (IUPAC) name for each compound.

 1b